 Please call to make an appointment.
 If you need to be seen for a sudden illness, please call that day as early as possible.
 If you need to be seen after hours, call the office at Hague and ask to leave a message for the on- call physician.
-When you check in, please inform the receptionist that you are a TTUHSCEP student.
+When you check in, please inform the receptionist that you are a TTUHSC El Paso student.
 If you come to the office without an appointment, it may be necessary for you to wait for a physician.
 Immunizations, paper work, and routine procedures are not ordinarily considered urgent care, and may not be taken care of on the same day as requested.
 If you have a health emergency that requires you to be seen at a hospital emergency room, go to the hospital listed as a provider on your insurance.
-Visits to an emergency room that generate a charge from either TTUHSCEP or the hospital are your responsibility.
+Visits to an emergency room that generate a charge from either TTUHSC El Paso or the hospital are your responsibility.

 - c.
-If the student receives a bill from the Texas Tech Physicians at Hague for services covered by the medical service fees, please contact the Office of Student Affairs at (915) 215-4370. - d.
+If the student receives a bill from the Texas Tech Physicians at Hague for services covered by the medical service fees, please contact the Office of Student Affairs at 915-215-4370. - d.
 Students are expected to have hospitalization insurance coverage for each semester enrolled.
 Students should be prepared to provide proof of coverage at the time of registration. - e.
-TTUHSCEP will make available information on student health insurance providers for all registered students in the University.
+TTUHSC El Paso will make available information on student health insurance providers for all registered students in the University.
 Students may investigate other insurance plans.
-Insurance information can be found on the Office of Student Services website at http://elpaso.ttuhsc.edu/elpaso/studentservices/ programs.
-Students should consult their academic/program advisor and/or school catalog for additional information.
+Insurance information can be found on the Office of Student Services website at http://elpaso.TTUHSC EL Paso.edu/elpaso/studentservices/